For ABOG 2021 Qualifying (WRITTEN) Exam Candidates

 Test Taking Technique:

-Just a head’s up for the day of the test.... you are not allowed a watch, but they have a clock on the screen.
+Just a head’s up for the day of the test.... they have a clock on the screen.

 There is no penalty for guessing, so answer ALL of the questions.
 If you have to wager a wild guess, then chose the SAME letter answer, as you statistically will get more correct.